 Next, raise the stakes.
 If there’s no reason to act – and act now – you’ll struggle to get people reading through your blog.
 In other words, why do they need to take action?
 And what happens if they don’t?

 Be explicit about who you’re writing for.
 Go back to my introduction up top.
-You’ll notice that I said that these are tips that ‘any B2B blogging beginner can use’.
+You’ll notice that I said that this is a post to help write a business blog.
 I want my audience (people who work in B2B businesses who know they should be writing blogs but don’t know where to start) to feel comfortable reading this, and know that it’s going to give them some information they can actually use.

 To finish off your introduction, explain to the reader in simple terms what they’re about to see and learn, focusing on the benefits (I’ve promised tips that will help you grab attention and build your audience).